kdalanon/LLM-AutoHotkey-Assistant/README.md

 Since this app uses [OpenRouter.ai](https://openrouter.ai/) service, you get access to the latest models as soon as they're available.

-Special feature from OpenRouter: [Auto Router](https://openrouter.ai/openrouter/auto)
+#### Auto Router

-Your prompt will be processed by a meta-model and routed to one of dozens of models, optimizing for the best possible output.
-The `APIModel` is `openrouter/auto`
+Your prompt will be processed by a meta-model and [routed to one of dozens of models](https://openrouter.ai/openrouter/auto), optimizing for the best possible output.
+To use it, just enter `openrouter/auto` in the `APIModel` field.

+### isAutoPaste

-`isAutoPaste` Setting this to `isAutoPaste: true` will paste the response from the model directly in Markdown format.
+Setting this to `isAutoPaste: true` will paste the response from the model directly in Markdown format.
 Remove it if you don't need Auto Paste functionality.

 Difference from the `Copy` button from the Response Window: